 Recently, I read Zoobiquity: The Astonishing Connection Between Human and Animal Health, by medical doctor Barbara Natterson-Horowitz and science journalist Kathryn Bowers.
-In it, they speak about the cross-species relevance of many health findings.
+In it, they speak about the cross-species relevance of many health findings, and there are products that can help with good health and feeling great you can find in this Ice Cream Cookies Weed Strain Review by Fresh Bros.
 It was through this book that I was introduced to the One Health initiative, a multidisciplinary approach to healthcare incorporating information from human, animal, and environmental research.

 Clienteles of medical and veterinary clinics are distinct in appearance, but human and animal physiology and medicine are not wholly separate.
 Numerous similarities exist between species in both bodily function and behavior.
 One Health highlights these similarities and addresses the necessity of cooperation between human and animal doctors to better understand disease and epidemiology.

 After finishing Zoobiquity, I began searching for information on multidisciplinary research pertaining to our current crisis.
 It was then that I found this article discussing the relevance of a One Health approach to COVID-19.
 Because it is zoonotic, understanding the virus will require information on human, animal, and environmental factors.
 Important research foci identified in the article include decreasing transmission risk via the virus’ natural host, potential intermediate host(s), and between humans.